mauritssilvis/darts/cli/java/README.md

 - If necessary, extract the code to a convenient location.
 - Navigate to the `java` folder that is part of the code.
 - Run the `install` command.
-- Test execution of the `darts` toolbox by running the `darts` command.
+- Test the execution of the `darts` toolbox by running the `darts` command.

 #### 1.2.1 Command execution